hugowschneider/fastgraphql/README.md

 # Motivation

-So far most of the projects that uses GraphQL need to duplicate many definitions to be able to have a consistent GraphQL API schema alongside well-defined models that governs the development and the application.
+So far most of the projects that use GraphQL need to duplicate many definitions to be able to have a consistent GraphQL API schema alongside well-defined models that governs the development and the application.